zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-10.md

 Hugo says, “Maybe we're not getting the full story. ” The “full story” here means the entire truth, the entire story, everything that  could be known about the situation.
 Hugo says, “Maybe she had personal reaso ns for leaving.”
 “Personal reasons” would be perhaps some problem with her fam ily, or she was sick, or something like that, something that was not related  to her job performance.

-Julianna says, “Whatever the reason, we’ll be rid o f her once and for all.”
+Julianna says, “Whatever the reason, we’ll be rid of her once and for all.”
 “To be rid (rid) of someone” means to no longer have someo ne, or it could also be used to mean to no longer have something, especially som ething that you don't like.
 “We are now rid of the neighbor next door who had a  loud, barking dog.”
 The neighbor moved out, left, and now we are “rid of” t hem.
 We no longer have to have them next to us.

 “Once and for all” means finally and completely.
 We  use this phrase when something has happened that you have been waiting f or, or anticipating, for a long time, and that is now complete and over – “onc e and for all.”
 Julianna says, “We’ll be rid of Bettina once and for all.
 Halleluj ah!”
 “Hallelujah” (hallelujah) is an old phrase, an old word to express joy, happiness, when something very good happens.
 You'll often see this word used in a relig ious context.
 “Hallelujah” is wonderful, great, that's what Juilianna means by it .